victoriaamarah/Iris-flower-classification/README.md

 # Iris-flower-classification
-Classifies the iris flower using logistic regression model
+Classifies the iris flower using a logistic regression model